 It is important to note that none of the administrative appeal proceedings before Tax Administrative Courts require the taxpayer’s representation by an attorney (legal representative) or lawyer.

 The deadline for the appeal for reversal is one month from the day following the filing of this kind of appeal.
 The STA have a duty/obligation to resolve all claims/appeals.
-Nevertheless, if the STA have not issued its decision within a six-month period, the appellants may consider the claim/appeal dismissed (tacit negative administrative decision) and file an economic-administrative appeal before the Tax Administrative Court.
+Nevertheless, if the STA have not issued their decision within a six-month period, the appellants may consider the claim/appeal dismissed (tacit negative administrative decision) and file an economic-administrative appeal before the Tax Administrative Court.

-The deadline for an economic-administrative appeal/claim is one year, or six months in certain cases, such as appeals whose amount would be less than EUR600, from the day following the filing of this kind of appeal.
+The deadline for an economic-administrative appeal/claim is one year, or six months in certain cases, such as appeals whose amount would be less than EUR6000, from the day following the filing of this kind of appeal.

 Nevertheless, if the Tax Administrative Court has not issued a resolution in the course of one year, the appellants would be able to consider the claim/appeal dismissed (tacit negative administrative decision) and file a further appeal before the judicial court.
 Likewise, the Tax Administrative Court also has the duty to resolve the appeals.